 From the beginning of this pregnancy, I kept thinking to myself that the second child comes easier.
 Somewhere along the way, I changed that to “earlier” in my mind.
 Maybe that is not always true, but I had to believe that it would be.
 Because pregnancy and me aren’t the best of friends.
+In spite of this, somehow I was induced without an epidural, and I’m here to tell you it’s possible.
+Here is Nora’s birth story.

 The third trimester